23 Best Restaurants on Salt Spring Island, British Columbia

 Crispy cod burger at Salt Spring Inn

-Salt Spring Inn is your go-to-joint for your favourite comfort foods.
-There are so many tasty options including poutine, onion rings, burgers, chicken wings, caesar salad, chicken fingers, nachos and fried chicken!
+Salt Spring Inn is your go-to-joint for your favourite comfort foods, like poutine, onion rings, burgers, caesar salad, chicken wings, coconut prawns and nachos.
 The dining room is located inside the cozy hotel built in the 1930s .
-There is ample patio space, so on a sunny day you can people watch down the main street of Ganges.
+There is ample patio space, so on a sunny day you can people-watch down the main street of Ganges.

 Must try: crispy cod burger (ask for extra tartar sauce!)